fsharp/fsharp/README-original.md

 **License:** subject to terms and conditions of the Apache License, Version 2.0.
 A copy of the license can be found in the License.html file at the root of this distribution.
 By using this source code in any fashion, you are agreeing to be bound by the terms of the Apache License, Version 2.0.
 You must not remove this notice, or any other, from this software.

-**Questions?** If you have questions about the source code, please ask at the F# Open Source Google Group.
+**Questions?** If you have questions about the source code, please ask at the [http://groups.google.com/group/fsharp-opensource](F# Open Source Google Group).
 Please do not ask the F# team at Microsoft for help with this source code: they like to be friendly, but they are very busy working on improving F# and need to focus on that.

 **Updates?** The F# team do not do active development in open repositories, though some changes such as cleanup or additional tools may be submitted.
 They aspire to update the code drop when future versions of F# compilers are released from Microsoft, usually at or around the RTM stage.